-Missouri Is One Step Closer To Disqualifying You For Jobs Because You Take Birth Control
+Missouri Moves To Disqualify You For Jobs If You Take Birth Control

 If you want the guarantee that potential employers won't be able to act against you for your reproductive choices, then Missouri might not be the place for you.
 On Tuesday, the Missouri House voted to let employers discriminate against women based on their reproductive choices, including whether they use birth control or whether they've had an abortion.